 |Nationality:||United States of America|

-Eric Samuel André(born April 4, 1983) is an American stand-up comedian, actor, television host, writer, and producer.
-He is best known as the creator, host, and co-writer of the Adult Swim comedy series The Eric Andre Show (2012–present).
+Eric is well known as the creator, host, and co-writer of the Adult Swim comedy series The Eric Andre Show (2012–present).

-He also played Mike on the FXX series Man Seeking Woman (2015–2017) and voiced Azizi in the remake of The Lion King (2019).
-He performs music under the name Blarf.
+Eric Andre also played Mike on the FXX series Man Seeking Woman (2015–2017) and voiced Azizi in the remake of The Lion King (2019).
+Eric performs music under the name Blarf.

-Eric Andre is an American actor, comedian, writer, producer, and television host who has a net worth of $4 million.
-André is best known for hosting Adult Swim’s “The Eric Andre Show” (2012–present) and playing Mark Reynolds on the ABC sitcom “Don’t Trust the B—- in Apartment 23” (2012–2013).
+Eric Andre net worth is around $5 million.
+Andre is well known for hosting Adult Swim’s “The Eric Andre Show” (2012–present) and playing Mark Reynolds on the ABC sitcom “Don’t Trust the B—- in Apartment 23” (2012–2013).

 |Віrth Dаtе:||4 Арrіl 1983|

 Eric Andre was born Eric Samuel André on 4 April, 1983, in Boca Raton, Florida.
 Eric Andre age is 39 years.
 Eric father, Pierre (a psychiatrist), is an Afro-Haitian immigrant, and his mother, Natalie, is an Ashkenazi Jewish American.